MI-AFP/tutorials/tutorials/01_fp-env.md

 To install the correct GHC into /home/user/.stack/programs/x86_64-linux/, try running "stack setup" or use the "--install-ghc" flag.
 To use your system GHC installation, run "stack config set system-ghc --global true", or use the "--system-ghc" flag.
 ```

-As you see `stack` doesn't want to use system wide installation of `ghc` but local instead by default.
+As you see `stack` doesn't want to use system-wide installation of `ghc` but local instead by default.
 Just run `stack setup` so `stack` will prepare local `ghc` (it will take some time) and then try to build.

 ```
 % stack setup